Surrogacy Assistance Program

 The benefit provided under the Program is taxable, meaning that it appears in the Eligible Employee’s paycheck and is subject to applicable federal, state and/or city taxes as well as FICA and Medicare taxes.

-“Eligible Expenses” are medical expenses that would typically be covered by the infertility provisions of Columbia’s medical plan and that are not covered by Columbia’s or any other medical plan; provided, that the medical expense is not an “Essential Health Benefit” as defined under the Patient Protection and Affordable Care Act of 2010, as amended, and New York State law.
+“Eligible Expenses” are medical expenses that would typically be covered by the infertility provisions of Columbia’s medical plan, but for the fact that the expense is being incurred by an individual who is not eligible under that Plan, and that are not covered by Columbia’s or any other medical plan.
 This may include the following:

 - Artificial insemination (timed inseminations during a natural or stimulated cycle (clomiphene citrate)